 A small balcony off the dining area let you get a look out past major billboards towards LA.
 We could look down to the pool and villas which were covered by large trees ensuring continued privacy at all times.

-Unlike the modern LA hotels, this is a small, dark and potentially unfriendly hotel.
+Unlike the modern LA hotels, like the London West Hollywood, this is a small, dark and potentially unfriendly hotel.
 But as you relax into their way of doing things, you can understand why it remains so popular for decades.
 Come to stay here and you will be looked after, just don’t expect any fuss or special treatment.
 After my initial disappointment that it wasn’t the ‘cool’ place I had hoped it would be, I have come to realise it is a great hotel for that very reason.
 This is an understated hotel for a reason.

 With no grand lobby or wide open gates, there is little space for groupies to mingle around outside.
 The covered garage means a car can drive in and the star whipped straight upstairs without passing the lobby.
 As we arrived, they had to reset the elevator which had just gone straight from the garage to the top floor.
 We didn’t ask who was staying because we knew no answer would be given.
 The staff are all courteous, offering little fuss and they are all extremely discreet.
 The rule of no cameras in the lobby, bar and restaurant is one strictly enforced.
 No selfies or surreptitious photos to be had in here.

 Did we see anyone famous whilst we were there?
 That would be telling!

 The Chateau has a string of associations over the decades. -Allegedly, Harry Cohn, head of Columbia Pictures, told his young, red blooded stars, William Holden and Glenn Ford, “If you must get into trouble, do it at the Chateau Marmont.”